Still have questions? Leave a comment

 #4 Use a readable font style and size

 You’re probably thinking, “Aren’t all fonts readable?”
-Well, some are more easy to read than others.
-You can choose an aesthetic, loopy font while formatting a novel but your book could be about 80,000 words long.
+Well, some are easier to read than others.
+You can choose an aesthetic, loopy font while formatting a novel, but your book could be about 80,000 words long.

 #5 Format your text